hhiiddee1/project/REPORT.md

 ## Decisions
 I made a couple of important decisions during the project.

 The first important decision in the project is to let go of the click on function in the line chart.
 This function would allow the user to select a year for the pie chart by clicking on a year in the line chart.
 I replaced this function with a slider under the line chart.
-The reason for this change was because i found it more logical and easier to use.
+The reason for this change was because I found it more logical and easier to use.

 The second decision I made was to let go of the update function.
 The update would make the transition of the pie chart and line chart smoother.
 The update function took very long to implement and I didn´t get a perfect transition.
 This meant the transition was buggy and not very smooth.
 I now replace the data with a remove of the old charts and making new charts.
 The transition of the is not as smooth as an update function could have been, but it´s better than my old update function.
 Most of the data doesn´t differentiate very much.
 Because of this the transition isn´t very disturbing.